denten-books/plain-text/6-home.md

 defines the interface as "the points where two or more physical systems or subsystems meet to transfer energy or information."
 An electrical plug and outlet are common household interfaces, which connect specific devices (like televisions and toasters) to the power grid.
 But who decides on the exact shape of the connection?
 Like many other interfaces, the material specifics of the wall plug are governed by convention.
 WHICH ONE?
 In this way, a device manufacturer can make certain assumptions about the connecting system.
 The makers of kitchen appliances can expect to encounter a certain shape of a plug, just as the electrician who installs wall outlets, expects most country-specific devices to be compatible with his installation.
 I highlight these simple examples to make a point central to the argument this book.
-An interface contains a set of conventional assumptions about the otherwise incommensurable system.
+An interface contains a number of conventional assumptions about the otherwise incommensurable system.
 With this insight in hand we can return to the archive to ask what assumptions does it make about the archivist?
 It is at this point that I would like to leave Krapp's study to enter another home, in which